Gym Bag Essentials: What I Always Carry In My Gym Bag

 Anyways…here are my gym bag essentials!

 I cannot workout without music.
 End of story.
 I have to drown out noise, grunts, bad overhead gym music, etc and since getting the SUDIO Tre earbuds, I have not gone to the gym without them.
 They must be in my gym bag!
-I do have a discount code (RTWGIRL) for 15% off.
+I do have a discount code (SUDIORTWGIRL) for 15% off.
 I cannot use Apple Earpods because my ears are weird and these hook into my ears without any pain or annoyance.
 I don’t feel them at all.
 Check this old post for more about them.

 I had to buy this one from a local retailer but at home, I have a Sea To Summit microfibre towel which I bought pre-round the world trip and it’s still in good condition.
 If you’re in Europe, Decathlon Sports has great sports towels for your gym bag.

-This is my second heart rate monitor by Polar.
+This is my second heart rate monitor strap by Polar.
 I had an HRM watch and strap which was great at the time but I didn’t want to carry that and my phone so I ditched that and moved on to just a strap.
 I lost the first one in a move and now I’m on my second and I don’t go to the gym without this thing.
 I incorporate HIIT into my workouts and I need to see how hard I am working.
 I think being able to monitor my effort has helped me improved much more than if I worked out without one.
 The cardio machines you use in the gym are way off.
-Fit Bits and all those other gizmos are not accurate unless there is a chest strap that you wear.
+Fit Bits and all those other gizmos are not accurate unless there is a chest strap.
 I put on the chest strap and connect it to an app on my phone.

 I love these things.
 They add resistance to basic movements like when I’m on the stair mill and they also help me keep things in check when I’m doing things like squats etc. I have used several brands.
 I tend to buy things cheap in the beginning and then I learn my lesson and buy a more quality brand so, I recommend always going better.
 I bought power loops by a brand called Go Fit from Big 5 but they ripped so don’t buy those ones!
 I use super wide bands by them but those are sturdy as hell.
 There are so many brands out there so it’s hard to recommend some.
-I bought some in local sports store here and Spain and the quality are amazing so if you happen to be in Madrid, it’s from a shop called Aema.
+I bought some in a local sports store here and Spain and the quality are amazing so if you happen to be in Madrid, it’s from a shop called Aema.

 I bought some super cheap jump rope and that has worked great for me.
 Now I’m pretty dedicated to jumping so I do plan to invest in a better rope because I am wanting to do more tricks and things.
 But I think I just bought some cheap Bally Fitness rope in the beginning.
 I’m actually using a 2 Euro rope from a sports store here because I wanted to try out a new rope.